Firefighting with a Distance-Based Restriction: Strong Grid

 \section{Strong Grid}

-One of the main results from~\cite{days2019firefighter} shows that eight firefighters are necessary on the strong grid when $d=1$ (i.e. $f_1(G_{\boxtimes}) = 8$), and the strategy illustrated in Figure~\ref{fig:strong_d2_4f} shows that $f_2(G_{\boxtimes}) \leq 4$.
-It is also known that in the original game four firefighters is the minimum number of firefighters where the fire can be contained on the strong grid~\cite{messinger2005firefighting}.
+One of the main results from~\cite{days2019firefighter} shows that eight firefighters are necessary on the infinite strong grid when $d=1$ (i.e. $f_1(G_{\boxtimes}) = 8$), and the strategy illustrated in Figure~\ref{fig:strong_d2_4f} shows that $f_2(G_{\boxtimes}) \leq 4$.
+It is also known that in the original game four firefighters is the minimum number of firefighters needed to contain a fire on the infinite strong grid~\cite{messinger2005firefighting}.
 Thus the firefighters cannot contain the fire with three firefighters at any distance.
 If the distance is increased, the same strategy can be used to contain the fire, so all distances greater than two also require four firefighters.

-\begin{lemma} Four firefighters are necessary and sufficient to contain the fire on the strong grid when $d=2$. \end{lemma}
+\begin{lemma} Four firefighters are necessary and sufficient to contain the fire on the infinite strong grid when $d=2$. \end{lemma}

-\begin{proof} Refer to Figure~\ref{fig:strong_d2_4f} to see that four firefighters are sufficient\footnote{There are instances in Figure~\ref{fig:strong_d2_4f} where a vertex will have a firefighter on that vertex on multiple turns.
-In these cases we colour the inside of the vertex the colour the second firefighter would have, and the outside of the vertex is coloured the colour of the initial firefighter.
-This could cause issues if both firefighters are there on even turns or they are both there on odd turns.
-However, for us this does not happen so we can disregard it.}.
-To confirm that four firefighters are necessary, see Theorem 22 from~\cite{messinger2005firefighting} which states that three firefighters do not suffice in the original game and therefore they do not suffice for the distance-restricted game as well.
-Thus four firefighters are both necessary and sufficient to contain the fire on the strong grid when $d=2$. \end{proof}
+\begin{proof} Refer to Figure~\ref{fig:strong_d2_4f} and Appendix~\ref{app:strong} to see that four firefighters are sufficient.
+The leftmost firefighter moves across the top of the fire while the other three spiral counterclockwise.
+To confirm that four firefighters are necessary, see Theorem $22$ from~\cite{messinger2005firefighting} which states that three firefighters do not suffice in the original game and therefore they do not suffice for the distance-restricted game as well.
+Thus four firefighters are both necessary and sufficient to contain the fire on the infinite strong grid when $d=2$. \end{proof}

-In terms of average firefighting, note that a strategy is given for the strong grid with $3+\frac{1}{T}$ firefighters for any $T \in \mathbb{Z}^+$ in~\cite{messinger2008average}.
-That is to say, there is a strategy where whenever the turn number is $0$ (mod $T$) there are four firefighters available, and the rest of the time there are three firefighters available.
-This strategy almost satisfies the restrictions of the distance-restricted game when $d=2$ and only needs slight modification to satisfy the restrictions.
+In terms of average firefighting, note that a strategy is given for the infinite strong grid with $3+\frac{1}{T}$ firefighters for any $T \in \mathbb{Z}^+$ in~\cite{messinger2008average}.
+That is to say, there is a strategy where whenever the turn number is $0$ modulo $T$ there are four firefighters available, and the rest of the time there are three firefighters available.
+This strategy is almost valid for the $d=2$ game and only needs slight modification to satisfy the restrictions.